 Here, your business is a separate legal entity and only the entity itself is legally responsible for any liabilities.
 Owners are called shareholders.
 There are two different types of corporations, C corporation, and S corporation and the main difference is the way each entity is taxed.

-3. Leverage resources when starting your side hustle
+3. Leverage free resources when starting your side hustle

 Below are two invaluable resources that will you most likely need as you begin your small business journey.
 These resources go into a lot of detail regarding the business structures mentioned above.
 They include the pros and cons as well as the specific steps you need to take to set up your business under these structures.